pp4rs/2022-uzh/docs/conduct.md

 ## Why have a Code of Conduct?

-Our goal is to create the best possible community for becoming a a better economist and a better coder.
+Our goal is to create the best possible community for becoming a better economist and a better coder.
-We want every member of the Porgramming Practices for Research in Economics community to be able to focus their full attention on these goals.
+We want every member of the Programming Practices for Research in Economics community to be able to focus their full attention on these goals.
 This is impossible to do if you are being harassed, stalked, or discriminated against.

 Accordingly, all students, faculty, and invited guests are expected to show respect and courtesy to each other in all interactions, whether in person, in our online community, or in other contexts.